 In the image above, you can see the moment Michael Bisping wobbled Luke Rockhold.
 However, Rockhold was still in the fight and attempted to clinch up with Bisping.

 Bisping kept his composure and took advantage of the fact Luke Rockhold was already hurt by throwing a haymaker with his left hand, dropping Luke, and ending the fight.

 The last scene of the three when you might throw a haymaker is when you are trading blows with your opponent.
 This scenario is very risky and depends on a few factors.
 The first is that you should be able to hit hard.
 The second is that you should be able to take a punch or be able to slip your opponent’s punch as you land yours.

 Pedro Munhoz (left) and Cody Garbrandt exchange hard hooks, with Munhoz being first, winning the fight.

 A perfect example of this scenario took place during an MMA match between Pedro Munhoz and Cody Garbrandt.
 At one point during the match, the exchange shown in the image above took place.

 As you can see, they are both leaning into their hooks, with no attempt to hide their intentions.
 This is a scenario in which you have to know for a fact that you are either faster or more durable than your opponent.

-It seems Pedro Munhoz realized that Cody was prone to being knocked out, following back to back knockout losses.
+It seems Pedro Munhoz realized that Cody was prone to be knocked out, following back-to-back knockout losses.
 Munhoz himself had never been knocked out.
 Given these factors, the exchange was favorable for Munhoz, as evidenced by his victory by knockout.